Why do properties get down valued and is there anything you can do about it?

 A down valuation occurs when a survey has been completed, and the property in question is deemed to be worth less than the offer price.
 For example, you may agree to buy a home for £300,000.
 But the surveyor involved believes the property is actually worth £285,000.

 This could stop the investment in its tracks.
-Lenders may not be willing to lend at all in the face of down valuations.
+Lenders may not be willing to lend at all if a property gets down valued.

 Source: The Times